markski1/ez-steam-api.php/README.md

 #### Important notes.

-It is recommended to use the formatted methods that exist instead of their raw counterparts.
+It is recommended to use the formatted getters that exist instead of their raw counterparts.
 Raw values will usually be in the shape of an arbitrary number or might be invalid in a way your script cannot handle.
 The methods provided take care of converting data into a usable shape, or returning `false` in case of failure.

 For example, in the case of SteamUser objects, use `GetUserGame()` instead of getting `playing_game` directly, as it'll automatically handle returning 'Not playing' if the user is not playing any game.
 Likewise, `status` will return an integer value, while `GetUserStatus()` will return a proper text value such as 'Online' or 'Busy'.